YangLabHKUST/MR-APSS/README.md

 # Reference
 Xianghong Hu, Jia Zhao, Zhixiang Lin, Yang Wang, Heng Peng, Hongyu Zhao, Xiang Wan, Yang Can, MR-APSS: a unified approach to Mendelian Randomization accounting for pleiotropy and sample structure using genome-wide summary statistics.

-# Development
-The MRAPSS package is developed by Xianghong Hu (maxhu@ust.hk).

 # Contact information

-Please feel free to contact Dr. Xianghong Hu (maxhu@ust.hk) or Prof. Can Yang (macyang@ust.hk) if any questions.
+Please feel free to contact Prof. Can Yang (macyang@ust.hk) if any questions.